Code-Institute-Submissions/dawnmanning/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears

-2. I started using my laptop to create my website.The website was also mobile responsive.
-I also wanted to make the website look well on widescreen so to do that I had to add a centent section in css.This took along time and a geat deal of research as the picture was to the right of the widesreen everytime I refreshed the page.
+2. I started using my laptop to create my website.
+The website was also mobile responsive.
+I also wanted to make the website look well on widescreen so to do that I had to add a centent section in css.
+This took along time and a geat deal of research as the picture was to the right of the widesreen everytime I refreshed the page.
 I tried to add a large picture to only widescreen in css but it did not work.
 I then found that from research that I could move the picture around the screen easily using the x y position and that worked.

 ## Deployment